thescouser89/snippets/html/html_notes.md

 caption-side: bottom will, well, do what you would expect.

 ### Headers and Footer
-thead, tfoot and tbody allow you to separate the table into header, footer and body, which can be handy when dealing with larger tables.
+`thead`, `tfoot` and `tbody` allow you to separate the table into header, footer and body, which can be handy when dealing with larger tables.

-Whereas thead needs to come first, tfoot can, in fact come before a tbody (and you can have more than one tbody, if it takes your fancy) although browsers will render the tfoot element at the bottom of the table.
+Whereas `thead` needs to come first, `tfoot` can, in fact come before a `tbody` (and you can have more than one `tbody`, if it takes your fancy) although browsers will render the `tfoot` element at the bottom of the table.

 ```html
 <table>